 It comes will a full suite of connectivity options including aptX Bluetooth, Spotify Connect and AirPlay, which means all of your music should be supported at its maximum resolution, no matter what device you're using.

-But even if you don't have your phone in hand, the speaker is still controllable using its sleek touch-screen which allows you to access internet radio stations, for example.
+But even if you don't have your phone in hand, this wireless speaker is still controllable using its sleek touch-screen which allows you to access internet radio stations, for example.

 It's got a premium price, but if you pluck for the Qb then you won't be disappointed.

-When it comes to stuffing a small apartment with Google Home devices, is too much of a good thing bad?
+When it comes to stuffing a small apartment with Google Assistant devices, is too much of a good thing bad?
 As the Google Home Max proved to us, the answer is no.

 Although absolutely massive, the Home Max makes for a surprisingly versatile addition to a space of any size, thanks to its balanced, awesome sound delivery and Smart Sound function that helps it adjust to any environment you set it in.

-Google’s big speaker is more elegant than it has any right to be, what with clever touches like the moveable resting pad and orientation-friendly touch functions.
+Google’s biggest wireless speaker is more elegant than it has any right to be, what with clever touches like the moveable resting pad and orientation-friendly touch functions.
 It’s also appreciated that its looks stand out if you choose to notice it, but blend into the scene during everyday use.

-Of its trio of new multi-room speakers, the Marshall Stanmore is the middle child.
+Of its trio of wireless multi-room speakers, the Marshall Stanmore is the middle child.
 However, that doesn't mean it's the unloved sibling.